bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod4/module4_lab.md

 glance member-create b42a556a-9525-4575-9828-9f01833a939d a295a12382ef451b9bf2353d624455bb
 ```

+In the command, the first ID is the ID of your snapshot and the second ID is the project ID you wish to share with.

+Now when the instructor whose project ID is a295a12382ef451b9bf2353d624455bb is on the Collaboratory site, in "Images" under the "Shared with Me" tab he will see a list of shared snapshots.

 ## Using `cloud-init` to Bootstrap a VM

-Launch a new Ubuntu 16.04 instance using flavor c1.micro and paste the following in the “Post-creation” tab, “Direct Input” window:
+Launch a new Ubuntu 16.04 instance using flavor c1.micro.
+Under the “Post-creation” tab select “Direct Input” from the drop-down menu and paste the following:

 ```
 #!/bin/sh